July 03, 2023

 Once the live stream concludes, it’s important to evaluate the effectiveness of the training and provide follow-up resources.
 Consider these actions:

 A. Participant Feedback: Gather feedback from the participants to assess their experience and the effectiveness of the training.
-You can create a survey or feedback form and send it to participants after the live stream.
+You can create a survey or feedback form using the right feedback tools and send it to participants after the live stream.
 Ask them about the content, delivery, interactivity, and any suggestions for improvement.
 Feedback will help you refine your future training sessions and address any areas of improvement.

 B. Recording Access: Share the recorded version of the live stream with participants who may have missed the session or want to review the content.
 This allows them to revisit the training at their own pace and reinforce their learning.
 Consider uploading the recording to a video-sharing platform or embedding it on your website or training platform.